European Union Trademark

 News

-European Union trademarks are registered in accordance to the Regulation on the European Union trade mark (the "EUTM Regulation") and a further Regulation implementing the EUTM Regulation.
+European Union trademarks are registered in accordance to the Regulation on the European Union trade mark (EU) 2017/1001 (the "EUTM Regulation").
+The secondary legislation is formed by European Union trade mark implementing regulation (EU) 2018/626 (the "EUTM implementing Regulation") and the European Union trade mark delegated regulation (EU) 2018/65 ( the "European Union delegated regulation").

 Applications for European Union Trademarks are examined and registered by the European Union Intellectual Property Office (EUIPO) located in Alicante, Spain.